 Do you ever feel whimsical and imagine the things you would change about your home if you could?
 We moved into our house five years ago.
 It’s in a really lovely location and I’m lucky to live a couple of doors away from my best friend.
 The house itself is a lovely three bedroom house with a large front garden and a lovely size back garden.
 If it was mine, there were lots of changes I would make.

-Just before we moved in, our landlord ripped out the original bathroom and installed a lovely bathroom but with a shower and follow site no bath!
+Just before we moved in, our landlord ripped out the original bathroom and installed a lovely bathroom but with a shower and see no bath!
 I’ll say it again so you fully understand the seriousness of the situation.
 They ripped out the bath.
 So we have no bath.
 Just a shower, a sink and a toilet.
 If this was my house, I’d have a wetroom that includes a bath.
 A beautiful bath with taps in the middle and claw feet.
 I miss having a bath so much!

 I love the way our bedroom is decorated.
 It has a very Moroccan vibe with deep saffron yellow and deep purple, a cream draping voile about our bed, natural wood shelves with lots of plants and huge dark wood antique chests of drawers for our clothes.
 The only thing that really lets it down is the ugliest carpet known to mankind.
 It’s a lovely thick, high-quality carpet, it’s the pattern that causes offence.
 Think brown ugly swirling patterns with interspersed beige, ramp up the ugly vision I’ve created in your mind by another 50% and you have our bedroom carpet.